LESBIANISM AND HOMOSEXUALITY IN EARLY MODERN SPAIN

 Sidney Donnell, Bulletin of the Comediantes, Vol. 54, No. 1 (2002).

-María José Delgado is an Assistant Professor of Spanish at Capital University.
+María José Delgado is a Professor of Spanish at Capital University, OH.
 She received her Ph.D. from the University of Arizona in 1993.
 Her publications and research interests include feminist and lesbian approaches to Spanish Golden Age letters, particularly the works of Ana Caro and María de Zayas y Sotomayor.

 María José Delgado (right) and her lover